Research Fellow

 Location

-We typically prefer candidates to be based in London, UK, but are open to candidates based elsewhere.
+We typically prefer candidates to be based in London, UK or Washington, DC, but are open to candidates based elsewhere.

 In some cases, we have stronger location preferences:

-- Policy-focused work: If you plan to focus heavily on a particular government’s policies, we prefer you to be based in or near the relevant city (e.g. Washington DC for US federal policy).
+- Policy-focused work: If you plan to focus heavily on government policy, we prefer you to be based in or near the relevant city (e.g. Washington DC for US federal policy).

-- Project management roles: If you’ll be managing projects or launching new initiatives, we prefer you work out of our London office.
+- Project management roles: If you’ll be managing projects or launching new initiatives, we will often prefer you work out of our London office.

-- Supervisor preferences: Some London-based supervisors prefer their supervisees to be primarily London-based.
+- Supervisor preferences: Some supervisors strongly prefer their supervisees to be based in the same location.

-We are able to sponsor visas in the UK and the US.
+We are able to sponsor visas in the UK.
+We can only support visa sponsorship in exceptional cases in the US, and in many instances, will not be able to support a visa petition.
 If location constraints might affect your ability to apply, please contact recruitment@governance.ai.

 Salary